nedbat/pyhurry/strings.rst

 #######

-Strings are delimited by either single quotes or double quotes: there's no difference between the two, except that double quotes can appear unescaped in single-quoted strings, and vice-versa.
+String literals are delimited by either single quotes or double quotes: there's no difference between the two, except that double quotes can appear unescaped in single-quoted strings, and vice-versa.
 Backslashes can be used to escape characters and create control characters in the usual way::